 China’s economic model is dependent on selling goods to developed markets such as the US and the EU – those that now see China as a challenge.
 Yet the Chinese leader Xi Jinping may conclude not only that China can trade just fine with a hostile West but also run its wars (Taiwan, South China Sea, etc) better than Russia.
 But more likely he will focus on increasing trade elsewhere.
 After all, global growth will come from emerging markets in APAC and other regions around a world where the West is less than 15% of the population and its demographics are shrinking.

-The Russian invasion of Ukraine has accelerated some of the trends that we talked about a year ago.
+The Russian invasion of Ukraine has accelerated regionalisation in Asia, just like in the rest of the world.
 It has made it more difficult for a Western business, especially a small one, to choose trade partners and markets in APAC.
-And it will require business leaders to develop the ability to operate in a multipolar context where regional values and viewpoints must be better understood and respected than in the past.
+It will require business leaders to develop the ability to operate in a multipolar context where regional values and viewpoints must be better understood and respected than in the past.